JavaScript Debouncing and Throttling

 Scrolling Issue

-While using window scroll event, the scrollTop value is not always next value.
-The reason is refresh rate.
-Average laptop has 60Hz screen, which means it cannot refresh more than 60 times in a second.
+While using the window scroll event, the scrollTop value is not always the next expected value.
+The reason is the refresh rate.
+An average laptop has a 60Hz screen, which means it cannot refresh more than 60 times in a second.

 60Hz is equal to 1/60 * 1000 milliseconds, i.e 16.66 milliseconds.